 Chapter 5 – I Get This Feeling I’m In Motion, A Sudden Sense Of Liberty

-Saturday 2nd April 1988.
-Brian Clough’s Nottingham Forest defeat league leaders Liverpool 2-1 at the City Ground in Nottingham.
-The weather is cloudy with spells of rain across the South of England.
-The same day Inga-Maria leaves London, and goes north, travelling via train first to Bath and later on to Oxford.
-In one of the postcards sent during these days she writes, “You probably cannot imagine how much England pleases me.
-The people here are so lovely that you don’t need to worry.
-I cannot imagine anything bad happening to me”.
-Reading that last line with the benefit of hindsight is particularly eerie and saddening.
+In one of the postcards Inga-Maria sent home during these days she writes, “You probably could not imagine how much I like England.
+I would preferably stay a year longer.
+And you don’t need to worry about me, for the people here are so loveable and so ready to help…See you soon.
+Happy Easter, your Inga-Maria”.
+Reading those last lines with the benefit of hindsight is particularly eerie and saddening.
 However, it is heartening to know that in the days prior to her extremely ill-fated decision to cross the Irish Sea, she was clearly enjoying life immensely and encountering warmth from those she met.

 Chapter 6 – Hit The North